Knowing how to get personal training clients is essential for building a successful personal training business.

 Word of mouth is one of the strongest yet simplest personal trainer marketing strategies.
 Being devoted to your clients and giving them your best is powerful advertising and can be the key to getting more personal training clients.

-Building client loyalty means they can help you out in other ways too.
-You could ask them to leave you reviews on websites such as Trustpilot.
-If you have a really good relationship with clients, they may even leave positive reviews such as this without you having to ask:
+Building client loyalty means they can help you in other ways too.
+For example, you could ask them to leave you reviews on Trustpilot.
+If you have a good relationship with clients, they may even leave positive reviews without you having to ask:

-One of the best ways to get new clients for personal training is to expand the services you offer so you can reach a wider range of potential clients.
-This means you can appeal to different demographics and that is why professional development for personal trainers is so important!
+One of the best ways to get new clients for a personal training business is to expand the services you offer.

-For example, Train with Sam below offers both mobile personal training and sports massage therapy.
+For example, Train with Sam is a mobile personal trainer who offers sports massage therapy:

 This is the best way to get new clients for personal training as you can refer them to both of your services.
-It also means if a client is injured during a session, they can be closely monitored and you can provide them with sports massages, giving them the best treatment to help their recovery.
+It also means if a client is injured during a session, they can be closely monitored and you can give them the best treatment to help their recovery.

-You can advertise your services such as nutrition or yoga and obtain clients this way.
-For example, if you offer yoga services but a client also wants to begin seeing a PT, you can refer them to your service.
+Similarly, you can do this with services such as nutrition or yoga.
+For example, if you offer yoga services but a client also wants to begin seeing a PT, you can refer them to your service too.

 Getting more personal trainer clients doesn’t necessarily mean locating ‘new’ ones.
 People who have used your services in the past and departed with a positive experience could still be potential clients.